-The cost coverage ratio is the ratio of the available cash plus investments divided by monthly fixed operational expenditure.
-The ratio indicates the municipality's ability to meet at least its monthly fixed operational commitments from cash and short-term investments without collecting any additional revenue during that month.
+The cost coverage is the multiple of the available cash plus investments divided by monthly fixed operational expenditure.
+The multiple indicates the municipality's ability to meet at least its monthly fixed operational commitments from cash and short-term investments without collecting any additional revenue during that month.
 The norm ranges between 1 to 3 months.
 It implies that the more cash reserves the municipality has available, the lower the risk of it being unable to fund monthly fixed operational expenditure and to continue rendering services.
-The Municipality's cost coverage ratio showed an improvement from the previous financial years from 2.77 in 2015/16 to 4.00 months in the 2016/17 and eventually to 3.61 months in the 2017/18 financial year.
+The Municipality's cost coverage showed an improvement from the previous financial years from 2.77 in 2015/16 to 4.00 months in the 2016/17 and eventually to 3.61 months in the 2017/18 financial year.
 The Municipality's cost coverage decreased to 2.89 months in the 2018/2019 financial year.
-The Municipality's cost coverage increased to 3.73 months in the 2019/2020 financial year.